shakfu/py-js/README.md

 This README will cover the first two mature externals (`py.mxo` and `pyjs.mxo`) and their many build variations available via a custom python-based build system which was specifically developed to cater for different scenerios of packaging and deploying the externals in Max packages and standalones.

-If you are interested in any of the other subprojects, please look into the respective folder in the `py-js/source/projects` section, the [quickstart] section below for help with dependencies and building.
+If you are interested in any of the other subprojects, please look into the respective folder in the `py-js/source/projects` section, the [Quickstart](#quickstart) section below for help with dependencies and building.

 Please feel free to ask questions or make suggestions via the project's github issue tracker.